Skip to main content

 Network access control

-For cloud sandboxes (Daytona), you can control outbound network access with the network field in [sandbox.daytona].
-Three modes are available: "allow_all" (default), "block", and { allow_list = ["..."] } for CIDR-based egress filtering.
+For cloud sandboxes (Daytona), you can control outbound network access with [environments.<slug>.network].
+Three modes are available: "allow_all" (default), "block", and "cidr_allow_list" with an allow = ["..."]
+CIDR list.
 Server defaults in settings.toml apply when a run config doesn’t specify network.
 Individual run configs can override the server default.
 See Environments — Network access for syntax examples and the full reference.